United Nations: Crisis of Credibility

 Campaign to Reform the UN

-The International Council for Men and Boys is working to achieve these three reforms:
+The International Council for Men and Boys is working to achieve three key reforms by the United Nations:

-2. UN reporting of male and female outcomes from UN programs.
+2. Reporting of male and female outcomes from UN programs.

-3. UN recognition of the New York Declaration for Men and Boys.
+3. Recognition of the New York Declaration for Men and Boys.

 The name, email, and mailing address of the UN ambassador of each country is available online.
 We urge you to speak out and contact your ambassador!